The only class of its kind! #

 - Collage writing (a final project that synthesizes the work over the six weeks)

 Kidswrite Intermediate acts as a transition between the free-wheeling, personal experience-driven writing of youth and the more disciplined, rhetorically-driven thinking of academic writing.
-Unlike any other writing program, KWI takes seriously the need to protect and nourish a student’s original writing voice, while also calling on that student to develop a most sophisticated investigation of academic topics.
-Rather than simply leaving childhood writing behind, KWI invites students to apply that flair they’ve developed to the academic task.
-As we nurture young teens’ ability to reason, we show them that they have resources available in their personal experience as well as their past writing that will enhance and empower their expository essays and research papers.
+Unlike any other writing program, Kidswrite Intermediate takes seriously the need to protect and nourish a student's original writing voice, while also calling on that student to develop a sophisticated investigation of academic topics.
+Rather than simply leaving childhood writing behind, Kidswrite Intermediate invites students to apply the flair they've developed to the academic task.

 For more information about how the classes are run, please read about online classes.